Katie Holmes And Jamie Foxx Are Dating, Allegedly Ready To Go ‘Public’ With Romance

-After years of reportedly dating on the low are Katie Holmes and Jamie Foxx finally ready to go public?
+After years of reportedly dating on the low, are Katie Holmes and Jamie Foxx finally ready to go public?

 According to a new report, Katie Holmes and Jamie Foxx, who have been spotted together just a handful of times in recent years, are allegedly ready to publicly confirm their relationship.